klevak/api-gold-standards/README.md

 # Slide 2
 Planning success is all about consistent repetition.
-I'm sure most of you agree being agile enthusiast.
-But I last week in vegas I was reminded that actually Casinos do this better than almost anyone.
+I'm sure most of you agree being agile enthusiasts.
+Last week in vegas I was reminded that actually Casinos do this better than almost anyone.

 They are open 24x7x360 = consistency